 This might seem like something of a shallow problem, but think about it – once you’ve purchased a domain, set up an email and related social media, you’ve spent money and time into creating a brand and a platform.
 You get attached to it, and the longer you wait, the harder it will get to try and switch, both for you and your audience.
 This blog is still new, this platform is new – this whole process is still new enough that the best time to make this shift is now.
 It was important to me that I give that decision some serious thought.

 The Inevitable Solution

-By now I’m sure you see the pattern.
+By now, I’m sure you see the pattern.
 The hurdles that initially held me back found solutions and self-publishing just felt like the right fit.
 I still have books I want to traditionally publish, and Far North is still going to be hitting the querying trenches by the end of this year.
-The ‘safer’ ideas are young adult, so I’ll be publishing most if not all of my YA traditionally, and all of my more obscure, niche, adult SFF will be under my current pen name, Alyssa Flynn, starting with the first instalment of Peculiar Casebook next spring!
+The ‘safer’ ideas are young adult, so I’ll be publishing most, if not all, of my YA traditionally, and all of my more obscure, niche, adult SFF will be under my current pen name, Alyssa Flynn, starting in Summer 2021!

 I’ll have more updates on the book as that release date gets nearer (Yes, I’ve already set one!), so stay tuned if a science fiction story about a spunky, too-clever heroine, Victorian aesthetic and strange machinery sounds like your sort of thing!

 Now that I’ve talked at length about why I’m taking this route, has it made you consider becoming a hybrid author?
 Why or why not?
 Are you firmly on one side of the spectrum?
 What made you decide to take that path?
 Let me know in the comments!

 Leave a Reply